yam-ai/yamconv/README.md

 # yamconv

-`yamconv` coverts a machine learning dataset from one format to another format.
+`yamconv` converts a machine learning dataset from one format to another format.

 ## Installation